anshulltyagii/CodeGenie/README.md

 "Programmers have programmed themselves out of jobs" - Unknown

-CodeSage is an autonomous coding agent that builds applications in ReactJS, Flask, Express, and more, all while adhering to the Test-Driven Development (TDD) methodology.
+CodeGenie is an autonomous coding agent that builds applications in ReactJS, Flask, Express, and more, all while adhering to the Test-Driven Development (TDD) methodology.
 It operates entirely without human intervention.
-Beginning with a project plan, CodeSage translates requirements into tests, develops code based on those tests, and debugs until all tests pass.
+Beginning with a project plan, CodeGenie translates requirements into tests, develops code based on those tests, and debugs until all tests pass.
 The TDD framework keeps the agent focused and goal-oriented.

 **Key Highlights:**

-- **Autonomous Development:** CodeSage operates without any human intervention, from planning to debugging.
+- **Autonomous Development:** CodeGenie operates without any human intervention, from planning to debugging.
 - **Versatile Technology Stack:** Capable of building applications in ReactJS, Flask, Express, and more.
 - **Test-Driven Development:** Adheres strictly to TDD methodology, ensuring robust and reliable code.
 - **Simple Yet Powerful Architecture:** Utilizes just three tools: CLI, ReadFile, and WriteFile.